ibm-cloud-docs/databases-for-enterprisedb/connecting-psql.md

 ----------|-----|-----------
 `Bin`||The recommended binary to create a connection; in this case it is `psql`.
 `Composed`||A formatted command to establish a connection to your deployment.
 The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command line parameters.
-`Environment`||A list of key/values you set as environment variables.
+`Environment`||A list of keys or values you set as environment variables.
 `Arguments`|0...|The information that is passed as arguments to the command shown in the Bin field.
 `Certificate`|Base64|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded.
 `Certificate`|Name|The allocated name for the self-signed certificate.
 `Type`||The type of package that uses this connection information; in this case `cli`.
 {: caption="Table 1. `psql`/`cli` connection information" caption-side="top"}

-* `0...` indicates that there might be one or more of these entries in an array.
+* `0...` Indicates that there might be one or more of these entries in an array.

 ## Connecting

 The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating a command line client connection.
 For example, to connect to a deployment named "example-postgres", use the following command.

 ```
 ibmcloud cdb deployment-connections example-postgres --start